VisualWordGrid: Information Extraction From Scanned Documents Using A Multimodal Approach: Experiments

 \section{Experiments}

 In this section, we compare our approaches (VisualWordGrid-pad, VisualWordGrid-2encoders) to two others, on both datasets.
-We report their scores (FAR, WAR), their inference time on CPU and their number of trainable parameters.
+We report their average scores ($\overline{FAR}$, $\overline{WAR}$) and inference time ($\overline{InferenceTime}$) on CPU for a single document, and their number of trainable parameters.

 The two competing approaches are the following ones: \begin{itemize} \item \textbf{Layout Approach}: This approach is a layout encoding only.
 Instead of using word embedding or pixel RGB channels to encode a specific document as in \eqref{eq1}, it uses a simpler 2D encoding suited to a segmentation task, i.e.: